quantumchunks/quantumchunks.github.io/math/probability/index.md

 ##

 ## Footnote
-[^1]: A qubit in general has more than two states but they are engineered in a way that they almost always operate within the two states that have the lowest energy.
-In that case they are equivalent to the spin of an electron.
+[^1]: Qubits in general have more than two states but they are engineered in a way that they almost always operate within the two states that have the lowest energy.
+Under this condition, they are equivalent to the spin of an electron.
-[^2]: If you are not familiar with the symbols I have used, here are the definitions: $$\in$$: in / a member of, $$\forall$$: for all, $$\sum$$: sum of all things that look like the following.
+[^2]: If you are not familiar with the symbols I have used, here are the definitions. $$\in$$: in / a member of, $$\sum$$: sum of the following items.